-The Go-To Guide: Top Spots for Fall Family Fun in Central Ohio
+The Go-To Guide: Top Central Ohio Play Places

 Get top reads, event recommendations, guides, parenting trends and more ideas for family fun.
 Subscribe to Columbus Parent’s weekly e-newsletter, The Bulletin.

 Before planning a visit, call or check online to verify prices, hours and other details, such as age and height restrictions.
 For venues that offer classes as well as public sessions, hours listed are “open play” times.

 To suggest a location we should consider adding to our list, send an email to firstname.lastname@example.org.

 It sounds like a go-kart course, and it is.
 But Buckeye Raceway also offers laser tag, ax throwing and footbowl (which blends football and bowling).
 Go-karts come in two speeds.
 Adult riders must be at least 56” tall and 12 years old, while juniors must be over 48” tall and 8 years old.
 A single race is $19.
 Laser tag is $10 per mission.
 Footbowl is $10 per person per hour.

 Hours: 2-10 p.m.
 Mondays through Thursdays; 10 a.m. to midnight Fridays and Saturdays; and noon to 8 p.m.
 Sundays